 A Romp Through the Philosophy of Mind is currently available on the University of Oxford website in both audio and video formats, and also on iTunesU.
+(See the lectures above.)
 You can find it listed in our collection of Free Online Philosophy Courses, alongside classes like Contemporary Issues in Philosophy of Mind & Cognition, Hegel’s Phenomenology of Spirit, and Merleau-Ponty’s Phenomenology of Perception.
-They’re all part of our collection of 875 Free Online Courses.
+They’re all part of our collection, 1,700 Free Online Courses from Top Universities.